 When you go on field trips focused on Hospitality jobs, ensure that you take the time to get to know everyone that you meet; even ask if they would be okay connecting with you on LinkedIn.

 Students in Hospitality have a wide variety of career opportunities available upon graduation.
 We found a few of the top Hospitality job descriptions to help you learn which skills you have already, and which ones you may still need to work on.

 For students with no prior work experience, even with a diploma or degree under your belt, you can expect to have to work your way up.
 As with any industry, Hospitality training gets your foot in the door, but genuine work experience (and hard work) is what will take you to the next level.

-Many of the jobs we’re about to cover offer part-time work opportunities and are therefore a great option if you are attending a school program full-time.
-Working while attending school offers a unique opportunity to actively apply what you’ve learned from class to your job.
+Many of the jobs we are about to cover offer part-time work opportunities and are therefore a great option if you are attending a school program full-time.
+Working while attending school offers a unique opportunity to actively apply what you’ve learned in class to your job.